davidkuda/webpack-single-page-app/README.md

 All the code is finally built with __Webpack__ into a single JavaScript file.

+## functionality

+enter a text in the field and the app will analyze the sentiment of the text.
+It will return for instance whether the entered text is positive or negative or objective or subjective.

 ## Tech Stack
 - JavaScript
 - NodeJS